How to encrypt my server and decrypt it remotely with Dropbear SSH?

 console_auth

 You will be prompted to enter your passphrase.
-Enter it and press Enter
+Type it and press Enter.

 After successful decryption, your SSH connection will drop.
 Now the server is decrypted and you can use the normal SSH (on port 22) to connect to your server.